yasingondal/WeatherAppNinjaCodesTas/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT ( Muhammad Yaseen | Mobile Application Developer | TheRedHats ) License - see the LICENSE file for details.

 ## 🙏 Acknowledgments